 Where to stay in Porto

 As you can imagine from such a quaint city, Porto has the most beautiful selection of boutique hotels and stylish Airbnb’s.
-If like me, you seek affordable luxury accommodation with inspiring interiors, you really are spoilt for choice if you’re looking for the perfect boutique accommodation in Porto.
+If like me, you seek affordable luxury accommodation with inspiring interiors, you really are spoilt for choice if you’re looking for the perfect boutique accommodation to enjoy two days in Porto.

 Unbelievably, it wasn’t too hard to book the perfect accommodation in Porto, it normally takes me ages to whittle down my accommodation choices.
 Though, finding a hotel in Porto was easier than I initially thought and, I was instantly taken by the rustic wooden beams, intriguing mezzanine floor and, simple chic interiors of A5 Smart Luxury Studios.

 The apartment comes with a kitchenette, rainforest shower and has access to a terrace.
 Another draw, is the location of the apartment, a mere 150 yards from the metro and within ten minutes walk to all the main sightseeing attractions in Porto.
-In terms of a first-time visit, A5 Smart Luxury Studios is without a doubt one of the best places to stay in Porto.
+In terms of a first-time visit, A5 Smart Luxury Studios is without a doubt one of the best places to stay in Porto for two days.